A'a from Rurutu: A'a returns to Polynesia

 So how did Henry Moore come to have a bronze copy of the figure in his home?

-The Archive team was recently contacted by the British Museum, in preparation to exhibit A’a.
-They asked us to clarify the sequence of events which led to the creation of the bronze casts.
+In 2016, the Archive team was contacted by the British Museum who were preparing their exhibition Containing the divine: a sculpture of the Pacific god A’a.
+The Museum wanted to clarify the sequence of events which led to the creation of the bronze casts.
 By looking through our Correspondence collection the Archive team managed to find the initial letter from Moore’s friend and fellow collector, the American architect Gordon Bunshaft.